LeoM93/BiologicalRandomWalks/README.md

  -o < output_file_path > (required)

-To Run the algorithm described in [1], all the options are required, while if to run the framework described in [2] do not use option -c and option -de
+To Run the algorithm described in [1], all the options are required,to choose the other one described in [2] do not use options -c and -de

 ### Example